ndrewxie/gRASPA-Amarel/README.md

 # gRASPA
 gRASPA (pronounced “gee raspa”) is a GPU-accelerated Monte Carlo simulation software built for molecular adsorption in nanoporous materials, such as zeolites and metal-organic frameworks (MOFs).

-This is a fork for amarel configs.
+This is a fork for amarel config.

 <div align="center">